halfer/docker-stitch-cli/README.md

 ---

 This has not been through much testing, but I will update these docs as I make use of it.
 I am also not a Go programmer, so there are undoubtedly better ways to build.

-Future enhancements
----

-I'll try to make this into a multi-stage build, to reduce the ginormous 431M image size!